 But, we cannot deny popularity comes with numerous challenges; therefore, getting top ranking on Google is not everyone's cup of tea.
+In addition, you have to apply strategies on how to boost your website?
 Nearly millions of online businesses strive to compete in that top five positions just like you.

 Google is an internet company based in California which excels in providing digital services, including online search, advertising, software, and cloud computing.
 In January 2021, Google has scored 86 percent of the overall market share, which is the highest among other leading search engines.

 Specifically looking into mobile traffic – almost 85% was captured again by Google as many businesses opt to invest in mobile applications due to its significant benefits.
 This shows it can seize worldwide traffic at a large scale; that's why many companies aim to get organic or paid web results and still face pitfalls due to tough competition.

 Plus, Google keeps on updating its algorithm.
 One of the recent changes, like featured snippets, has great convenience the user interface without clicking any link.
 Such varied and versatile guidelines make it more difficult for you to match the web goal with targeted traffic.

 Alternative to Google, Bing is the second largest internet company, followed by Yahoo the third contender in the lead.
 It has been making a lot of marketing efforts to make up for Google's popularity.
 It has added Microsoft features to catch up with Google's familiarity and ease.